PabloSGN/TuMags_Reduction_Pipeline/Documents/TuMags_Reduction_from_scratch.md

 Some other data can also be employed for optional steps.
 Optional:
- 4. Closest and corresponding pre-filter scan (for prefilter removal)
+ - Closest and corresponding pre-filter scan (for prefilter removal, see [Prefilter removal guide](./Fit_Prefilter_guide.md))
- 5. Associated Zernike coefficients (for wavelength reconstruction)
+ - Associated Zernike coefficients (for wavelength reconstruction)

 To learn how to identify the .img files see [Working with TuMag's data](./Working_with_Tumags_data.md)